Seteco/Somorrostro/General-Info---node.d.md

 }
 ```

-If the config file `/etc/netdata/mymodule.conf` does not give a `enable_autodetect` or `update_every`, these will be added by `node.d.plugin`.
+If the config file `/etc/netdata/node.d/mymodule.conf` does not give a `enable_autodetect` or `update_every`, these will be added by `node.d.plugin`.
 So you module will always have them.

-The configuration file `/etc/netdata/mymodule.conf` may contain whatever else is needed for `mymodule`.
+The configuration file `/etc/netdata/node.d/mymodule.conf` may contain whatever else is needed for `mymodule`.

 #### processResponse(data)

 `data` may be `null` or whatever the processor specified in the `service` returned.

-The `service` object defines a set of functions to allow you send information to the netdata server about:
+The `service` object defines a set of functions to allow you send information to the netdata core about:

 1. Charts and dimension definitions
 2. Updated values, from the collected values